Police make 3 arrest following fight in Cranston

-Cranston police said they responded to a “large disturbance” at Park Theatre around 9:35 Saturday night.
+Cranston police said they responded to a “large disturbance” at Park Theatre around 9:35 p.m.
+Saturday.

 12 News cameras captured over a dozen police cruisers at the theatre.